-Finally, there are several important factors which the Foundation does not consider directly but which bear on the effectiveness of protective helmets.
-Be certain your helmet is wearable, that is that it's comfortable and adequately ventilated when worn for prolonged periods.
+There are several important factors which the Foundation does not consider directly but which bear on the effectiveness of protective helmets.
+Be certain your helmet is wearable, that is, that it's comfortable and adequately ventilated when worn for prolonged periods.
 Few people will wear an uncomfortable helmet.
 A helmet that is not worn won't protect anyone.
+Also, while you're trying the helmet on, take a good look in a mirror and ask some friends what they think.
+Most people will quit an ugly helmet much quicker than one that is merely uncomfortable.

-Check for high visibility.
+Check for conspicuity.
 Bright colors and reflective patches will make you more visible to others and therefore less likely to be involved in a collision.
+All your riding gear and especially your helmet should be unmistakable, even to the most inattentive driver.